 The e-book sold fairly well when Kristen released it.
 She sold it for 99 cents on the first day and then increased the price.
 However, she still wasn’t sure if the sales coming in were worth all of the time and effort she put into it.

 Her perspective changed when Stephanie and Ryan Langford and Erin Odom from ultimate-bundles.com approached her to participate in an ultimate ebook bundle sale.
 Ultimate bundles takes about 100 e-books on a particular topic such as homemaking or healthy living and sells them along with other offers for a steal at $30.
+(You can listen to our podcast interview all about how Ultimate Bundles got started with Stephanie and Erin here!)

 As an author, Kristen gets her own affiliate link and makes a higher commission off of the bundle sales that happen through her link.
 Kristen said that bundle sales paid off big-time!